peleiwnl/Parking-Robot/README.md

 # 🚗 Autonomous Parking Robot (mBot2)

 This project showcases a fully autonomous parking robot system developed using the **mBot2** and programmed in **Python**.
-Designed as part of the *CS-279 Intelligent Robotics* module, the robot simulates a real-world self-parking car, utilizing mBot2’s full sensor suite and hardware capabilities to navigate a car park, detect parking spaces, and respond to real-time environmental inputs.
+The robot simulates a real-world self-parking car, utilizing mBot2’s full sensor suite and hardware capabilities to navigate a car park, detect parking spaces, and respond to real-time environmental inputs.

 ---